SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 }
 ```

-Note that the link between the Service Offering Credential and the Participant Credential does not work across different documents (e.g. via URL) due to limitations of the current Gaia-X implementation, see the [corresponding appendix section](#current-limitations-when-linking-between-gaia-x-credentials) for further details.
+Note that the link between the Service Offering Credential and the Participant Credential is established through the reference of the credential subject identifier, not the credential identifier.
+See the [corresponding appendix section](#current-limitations-when-linking-between-gaia-x-credentials) for further details.
+Furthermore, as the Gaia-X Compliance Service (at the time of writing) does not resolve URL references to other credentials, we cannot simply link to the credentials we created and published in the previous steps.
 As a result, any referenced Gaia-X Credentials (e.g. the Participant Credential via the Service Offering's `gx:providedBy`) must be included in the Verifiable Presentation in the next step again.

 ### Step 8: Building the Service Offering Verifiable Presentation for the Compliance API